 This powder is wonderful.
 I've experienced a few hits and a few misses so far with this "Flower" line at Walmart so didn't have my expectations too high when I bought this, but the Powder Trip Powder Fndtn has become my favorite FLOWER purchase to-date :)

-For reference I'm almost 31y/o, my skin type is oily, my skin tone is fair (between MAC SFF shades NC10 & NC15 ATM) with mostly neutral undertones that lean slightly warm/yellow, very clog-prone (flesh colored bumps and blackheads) & semi acne prone.
-My "season" is considered a Clear Winter.
+For reference I'm almost 31y/o, my skin type is oily, my skin tone is fair (I would be between MAC SFF shades NC10 & NC15 ATM - I also wear shade # 15 in Makeup Forever Mat Velvet+ and Siberia in NARS) my undertones are mostly neutral but lean ever so slightly warm/yellow.
+Also I am very clog-prone (flesh colored bumps and blackheads) & semi acne prone.

 I recently read that my beloved Maybelline PureStay Powder Foundation is soon getting discontinued so I began my hunt for a reasonably priced replacement.
 My first try was Milani MultiTasker and while I like it, it's not my holy grail of powder foundations.
 My next to try was this and after 2 wks of use now I can indeed say that I'm in love.